WebSlinger04/MediaMaster/README.md

 A tool written in Python to convert media files between different formats.
 Is accessible through a GUI using the pygame library.

 # Features
-Convert images/and videos to: (png, jpg, jpeg, bmp, WebP, HEIC, gif, tiff, mp4, avi, mov, mkv) Create videos from image sequences
+Convert images/and videos to formats:

+Create videos from image sequences

 Controlled through a GUI

 # Installing